KSTE

 KSTE (650 AM) is a commercial radio station broadcasting a talk radio format.
 Licensed to Rancho Cordova, California, the station serves the Sacramento metropolitan area.
-The station is owned by iHeartMedia and features shows from Westwood One, Radio America, Compass Media Networks, and Premiere Networks, a subsidiary of iHeartMedia.
+The station is owned by iHeartMedia.
+Its lineup features shows from Westwood One, Radio America, Compass Media Networks, and Premiere Networks, a subsidiary of iHeartMedia.
+KSTE is also the flagship station for the Athletics baseball team during the team's stint in West Sacramento.
 The studios and offices are in North Sacramento near the Arden Fair Mall.

-KSTE transmits with 21,400 watts by day, but because 650 AM is a clear channel frequency reserved for Class A WSM in Nashville, KSTE must reduce power at night to 920 watts to avoid interfering with WSM and other stations on its frequency.
+KSTE transmits with 21,400 watts by day, but because 650 AM is a clear channel frequency reserved for Class A station WSM in Nashville, Tennessee, KSTE must reduce power at night to 920 watts to avoid interfering with WSM and other stations on its frequency.
 It uses a directional antenna at all times with a two-tower array in the daytime and a three-tower array at night.
 The transmitter is southeast of the city in Vineyard, California.

+The station went on the air in 1991.
+Initially a Spanish-language station simulcasting KRCX under the call signs KMCE and KRDX, the talk format and KSTE call sign launched in 1992 after Fuller-Jeffrey Broadcasting, which had already programmed the station, bought full control.
+A series of ownership changes in 1996 and 1997 put KSTE under the ownership of first American Radio Systems and then Chancellor Media; additional mergers in the late 1990s led to Clear Channel Communications, the predecessor to iHeartMedia, taking over the station in 2000.

 Programming

 Schedule

 KSTE is programmed as a "second tier" talk station, secondary to its more dominant sister stations, 1530 KFBK and 93.1 KFBK-FM.
 While most of the KFBK schedule is hosted by local personalities, KSTE features nationally syndicated talk shows.
-Weekday mornings begin with Armstrong & Getty, a wake-up show based at KSTE and carried on stations around the West Coast and Hawaii.
-They are followed by Chad Benson, Sean Hannity, Dave Ramsey, Glenn Beck, Buck Sexton, Joe Pags and Jim Bohannon.
+Weekday mornings begin with Armstrong & Getty, a wake-up show that airs nationally but is based at KSTE.
+They are followed by Chad Benson, Sean Hannity, Erick Erickson, Glenn Beck, Jesse Kelly, Joe Pags and Michael DelGiorno.

-Weekends feature shows on money, health, religion, gardening and cars, as well as some paid brokered programming.
-The gardening show, "Get Growing with Farmer Fred", hosted by Fred Hoffman, is the longest running show on the station, having debuted when the station signed on the air.
-KSTE carries some syndicated shows on weekends including Handel on the Law, The Kim Komando Show, The Tech Guy with Leo Laporte, The Jesus Christ Show and Sunday Night Live with Bill Cunningham, as well as repeats of weekday shows.
+Weekends feature shows on money, health and cars, as well as some paid brokered programming.
+KSTE carries some syndicated shows on weekends including Bill Handel on the Law, Rich DeMuro on Tech, America at Night with Rich Valdés, The Jesus Christ Show with Neil Saavedra and Sunday Nights with Bill Cunningham, as well as repeats of weekday shows.

 Armstrong & Getty

 Jack Armstrong and Joe Getty joined KSTE in 1998 and now have one of the highest rated morning radio shows in Northern California.
-They can also be heard on radio stations in Los Angeles, San Francisco, San Diego, Honolulu and other cities in the West.
+They can also be heard on radio stations in Los Angeles, San Francisco, Honolulu and other cities in the West.
 Armstrong & Getty is the only locally based weekday talk show on KSTE.